-PLANS FOR FUTURE IMPROVEMENT IN FIRE SAFETY
+PLANS FOR FUTURE IMPROVEMENTS IN FIRE SAFETY

-In the short term, plans are to continue to adhere to stringent inspection, testing and maintenance of all fire safety systems, equipment and devices.
+In the short term, our plans are to continue to adhere to stringent inspection, testing and maintenance of all fire safety systems, equipment and devices.
 All new facilities will be fully sprinklered and fire alarm systems will be replaced as needed with the most up to date technology.

-All residence halls will be fully sprinklered by 2025.
+Long term, all residence halls will be fully sprinklered by 2025.

 We continue to adhere to stringent inspection, testing and maintenance of all fire safety systems, equipment and devices.
 All devices are tested and needed repairs are made twice a year.
 Complete systems are replaced as needed.
-In 2015, the Community Center at 611 Eagle Heights had a new fire alarm system installed.
-All University Houses apartments had new local interconnected devices installed during the 2015 renovations; and new addressable systems were installed in all University Houses common areas in 2015.